Nicholas, Prince of Montenegro (born 1944): Early life

-Nicholas was born in Saint-Nicolas-du-Pélem at the house of a maternal great aunt in France as the only son and heir of Michael, Prince of Montenegro and his wife Geneviève, Princess of Montenegro, née Prigent (1919–1990), a member of the French resistance.
+Nicholas was born in Saint-Nicolas-du-Pélem at the house of a maternal great aunt in France as the only son and heir of Michael, Prince of Montenegro and his wife Geneviève [Genovefa], Princess of Montenegro, née Prigent (1919–1990), a member of the French resistance.
 Prince Michael was internationally recognised as Montenegro's king-in-exile under a regency headed by his grandmother Queen Milena from 7 March 1921 until 13 July 1922 when international recognition was given for the 1918 annexation of Montenegro by the new Serbian headed kingdom of Serbs, Croats and Slovenes.
 Prince Nicholas' parents were married on 27 January 1941 in Paris.

 Nicholas was initially baptised Catholic by his mother before his father had him re-baptised Orthodox.
 Nicholas has stated he feels close to both religions.
 His parents divorced in Paris, France, on 11 August 1949, exactly 5 weeks after his 5th birthday.
 Geneviève received custody of the young Nicholas and raised him largely as a single mother.
-Growing up in France Nicholas barely saw his father; consequentially, he knew very little about Montenegro or his family's history as he raised and educated as a Frenchman.
+Growing up in France Nicholas barely saw his father; consequentially, he knew very little about Montenegro or his family's history as he was raised and educated as a Frenchman.

 In 1967 while a student he visited Montenegro for the first time, upon showing his university ID card the staff bowed upon recognising the Petrović-Njegoš name.
 News of his visit had spread and by the time he left the museum a crowd of 300 Montenegrins had gathered to greet him.